betaglot/plantabeta/docs/reference/Eco/EcoOverview.md

 ## DevNotes

+- All Land is Eco, but not all Eco is Land.
+Atmosphere
 - Eco a subset of Neuro.
 Eco is perceived.
 The map is not the territory.
 Neuro objectifies earth.
 - Eco exists within Awareness
+- A meter into the residual is no longer Eco.
+Eco is only earth that you interact with.
+- A storm on the other side of your valley is not Eco.

 ## DevState